kaiakamatsu/BENG183-Classification/Classification.md

 # Machine Learning: Classification
-## By: Kai Akamatsu, Kairi Tanaka, Asish Dalvi
+## By: Kai Akamatsu, Kairi Tanaka, Ashish Dalvi

 # HELLO BOYS CITE YOUR SOURCES IN EVERY SECTION YOU COMPLETE !!!!!